 In August 2017, the FASB issued new guidance on hedge accounting.
 The new guidance allows contractually-specified price components of a commodity purchase or sale to be eligible for hedge accounting.
 Additionally, the new standard permits qualitative effectiveness assessments for certain hedges after the initial hedge qualification analysis.
-The Company adopted this guidance on January 1, 2018 using the modified retrospective approach for hedges of contractually-specified price components of commodity purchases and sales that existed on the adoption date.
+The Company adopted this guidance on January 1, 2018 using the modified retrospective approach.
 Upon adoption, the Company reclassified a net charge of \$3 for the cumulative ineffectiveness of these contracts from retained earnings to accumulated other comprehensive income as a cumulative-effect adjustment.